What Is FedRAMP Compliance? 6 Steps to Achieve Authorization

 What Are the Different Paths to Achieve FedRAMP Compliance?

-There are two paths to achieving FedRAMP compliance; you can seek to obtain authorization to operate (ATO) through the Joint Authorization Board (JAB) or through an Agency.
-GSA outlines the differences in two very useful flow charts for JAB and Agency Authorization on their site, but the primary difference is whether a CSP is partnering with a specific federal agency from the start of their pursuit of FedRAMP authorization or whether they are flying solo and seeking partnership post-authorization.
+There are two paths to achieving FedRAMP compliance; you can seek to obtain Authorization to Operate (ATO) through the Agency Process, or a Provisional Authorization to Operate (P-ATO) through the Joint Authorization Board (JAB).
+GSA outlines the differences in two very useful flow charts for JAB and Agency Authorization on their site, but the primary difference is whether a CSP is partnering with a specific federal agency from the start of their pursuit of FedRAMP authorization or whether they are taking a government-wide approach with a CSO that could be used by many agencies.

 What Is the Difference Between an Agency and JAB Authorization?

-• JAB Authorization: The Joint Authorization Board (JAB) is composed of the General Services Administration, and CIOs from the Department of Defense and the Department of Homeland Security.
-This path is appropriate for cloud service offerings (CSOs) classified as moderate or high-impact per FIPS-199.
-A cloud service provider (CSP) which seeks to work with a federal agency can apply for a provisional authorization via JAB prior to developing that partnership, to demonstrate that they are FedRAMP compliant.
-It’s important to note that JAB does not accept risk responsibility; each federal agency has its own Authorization Officer.
+• JAB Authorization: The Joint Authorization Board (JAB) is composed of the General Services Administration and CIOs from the Department of Defense and the Department of Homeland Security.
+This path is appropriate for cloud service offerings (CSOs) classified as moderate or high-impact per FIPS 199.
+A cloud service provider (CSP) which seeks to work with a federal agency can apply for provisional authorization via JAB prior to developing that partnership, to demonstrate they are FedRAMP compliant.
+It’s important to note JAB does not accept risk responsibility; each federal agency has its own Authorization Officer.
 However, JAB’s provisional authorization is more rigorous than an ATO achieved through Agency Authorization; the CSP must also pass muster with the CIOs from the Department of Defense, the General Services Administration, and the Department of Homeland Security.
+The JAB only works with twelve CSOs per year, and each organization selected for JAB partnership must be thoroughly evaluated before entering the program.

-• Agency Authorization: In the Agency Authorization route, a CSP and agency work together to achieve authorization, and this path is most appropriate for CSOs classified as low-impact per FIPS-199.
-An agency who has already chosen to work with a particular CSP can apply for authorization at any time; agency and CSP will partner throughout the FedRAMP authorization process.
-Some of the steps that are mandatory for JAB Authorization, like a 3PAO Readiness Assessment Report (RAR), are optional through the Agency Authorization route.
+• Agency Authorization: In the Agency Authorization route, a CSP and an agency work together to achieve authorization, and this path is most appropriate for CSOs classified as low-impact per FIPS 199.
+An agency that has already chosen to work with a particular CSP can apply for authorization at any time; the agency and CSP will partner throughout the FedRAMP authorization process.
+Some of the mandatory steps for JAB Authorization, like a 3PAO Readiness Assessment Report (RAR), are optional through the Agency Authorization route.

 What Are the Categories of FedRAMP Compliance?

 When a CSP and agency seek an ATO, part of the assessment process includes determining the level of risk impact, or how damaging a cybersecurity breach would be; depending on the agency and the information shared, the risk to the federal government and U.S. citizens can differ greatly.
 FedRAMP outlines three broad risk levels regarding the type of data that a CSO stores or transmits: low impact, moderate impact, and high impact.
+Regardless of FIPS classification, cloud security remains of utmost importance for achieving security authorization.
 These risk levels determine the number of controls necessary to maintain FedRAMP compliance — here’s more information on each:

 1. Low Impact

-According to FedRAMP guidelines, FIPS-99 would categorize a cloud service offering (CSO) as low-impact when “the loss of confidentiality, integrity, and availability would result in limited adverse effects on an agency’s operations, assets, or individuals.”
+According to FedRAMP guidelines, FIPS 199 would categorize a cloud service offering (CSO) as low-impact when “the loss of confidentiality, integrity, and availability would result in limited adverse effects on an agency’s operations, assets, or individuals.”
 There are fewer security controls necessary for low-impact data.

 2. Moderate Impact

-FedRAMP states that nearly 80% of CSP applications that have received FedRAMP authorization are classified as moderate impact, meaning “the loss of confidentiality, integrity, and availability would result in serious adverse effects on an agency’s operations, assets, or individuals.”
-Serious adverse effects include financial losses, harm to individuals not including the loss of life or physical damage.
+FedRAMP states nearly 80% of CSP applications that have received FedRAMP authorization are classified as moderate impact, meaning “the loss of confidentiality, integrity, and availability would result in serious adverse effects on an agency’s operations, assets, or individuals.”
+Serious adverse effects include financial losses and harm to individuals that do not include the loss of life or physical damage.

 3. High Impact